 All lessons being conducted as part of the World’s Largest Swimming Lesson

-™ must take place on Thursday, June 21, 2018.
-You may choose whatever start time works best for your facility on the 21st.
+™ must take place on Thursday, June 20, 2019.
+You may choose whatever start time works best for your facility on the 20th.
+We ask that you refrain from hosting a WLSL event on any date other than June 20th, 2019.
 Host facilities may register participants well in advance of the event, but also need to allow for time the morning of WLSL to have everyone participating in the event sign their WLSL log sheet.

 How can I participate?